B8ni/bottoni/_posts/2023-07-28-circus-performer.md

 ---
 toc: false
 layout: post
-description: Why Startups Need to Embrace the Circus Performer Mentality.
+description: Embrace the Circus Performer Mentality.
-categories: [startup, idea, 2023]
+categories: [startup, 2023]
 title: Be Like a Circus Performer
 ---